Should I buy a boat or rent one? Consider these factors

 Owning a boat isn’t all fun and games.
 It might not be a good idea if these disadvantages outweigh the advantages for you:

-• Their value goes down over time.
-When you buy a house, your investment often gains value over time.
-However, boats typically lose their value over time, similar to cars and other vehicles.
+- Their value goes down over time: When you buy a house, your investment typically gains value.
+However, boats, like cars and other vehicles, lose their value over time.

-It’s important for boat owners to really enjoy their boat.
+Boat owners need to truly enjoy their boats.
 Otherwise, they may regret their purchase.
-If you understand all the costs of owning a boat and it fits comfortably within your budget, owning a boat might be right for you.
+If you understand all the costs of maintaining a boat and it fits comfortably within your budget, owning instead of renting a boat might be right for you.

 5 questions to ask before buying a boat

-You need to consider how you will store and fuel your boat during the season and how you will overwinter your boat.
-Other factors to consider are the cost to fuel it, how much you will use it and the monthly payments when you finance.
+You need to consider how you will store and overwinter your boat.
+Other factors to consider are the fuel cost, how much you will use it and the monthly payments when you finance it.

 1. How do I prepare my boat for the winter?